-Root Causes to be Addressed Parent participation and student engagement.
+Root Causes to be Addressed We will ensure that the acceleration model is utized in math and reading

+connections.
+Monthly walkthrus to support best practices in literacy in all

+classrooms.

 This is a root cause and not a Yes

 contributing cause or symptom

 This is something we can Yes

 affect

-Impacted Programs School and District Effectiveness
+Impacted Programs Others : School Community